HoiJean/djangoforbeginners-book/manuscript/ch4.md

 ![Homepage with posts](images/04_homepage_helloworld.png)

-We're basically done at this point, but let's create a few more message board posts in the Django admin to confirm that they'll all display correctly on the homepage.
+We're basically done at this point, but let's create a few more message board posts in the Django admin to confirm that they will display correctly on the homepage.

 ## Adding new posts
 To add new posts to our message board, go back into the Admin:

 [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/)

-And add two more posts.
+And create two more posts.
 Here's what mine look like:

 ![Admin entry](images/04_django_admin_second_entry.png)